Best Volumising Sprays for Fine Hair (Without Stickiness or Build-Up)

 Signs Your Volumising Spray Is Too Heavy

-Your spray may not be right for your fine hair if it leaves it feeling:
+Your spray may not be right if it leaves hair feeling:

 If that happens, it usually means: